Afua Mbabazi, Junior Doctor

 Leo Tye – volunteer buyer

-One of the most unusual volunteer roles among the 97 at Princess Alice Hospice, has been held for the past 10 years by Leo Tye.
+One of the most unusual volunteer roles among the many at Princess Alice Hospice, has been held for the past 11 years by Leo Tye.
 Leo – short for Leonora – is a volunteer buyer, meaning she sources items for the Hospice shops, which might not otherwise be available via donations.
 For example, distinctive pink telescopic umbrellas, jewellery and scarves, cushions, bags, rugs and furniture.

-Some of the items she sources are very specific and unlikely to be donated in the numbers required – such as the 800 fedora hats stocked every year.
+Some of the items she sources are very specific and unlikely to be donated in the numbers required – such as this year’s beautiful hat, scarf and glove sets.

 Another string to Leo’s bow is sourcing the designs for the Hospice’s Christmas cards each year.